ocaml-community/awesome-ocaml/README.md

 - [MemCAD](https://github.com/Antique-team/memcad) - MemCAD is an abstract interpreter for shape analysis.
 MemCAD can verify C programs manipulating complex data structures.
 - [Camelot](https://github.com/upenn-cis1xx/camelot) - Camelot is a modular and fully configurable OCaml linter and stylechecker.
 - [coq-of-ocaml](https://github.com/formal-land/coq-of-ocaml) - Translator from OCaml to Coq to formally verify OCaml code.
+- [MOPSA](https://gitlab.com/mopsa/mopsa-analyzer) - MOPSA is a generic framework for building sound static analyzers based on the theory of abstract interpretation.

 ## Program analysis
 - [BAP](https://github.com/BinaryAnalysisPlatform/bap) - BAP is a reverse engineering and program analysis platform that targets binary programs.